SvMyko/PyWebHW9/README.md

 		python scraper.py

+or run this script for multiprocessing version of scrapper:

+		python scraper_multiprocess.py

-2. You will be prompted to enter the starting page number for scraping (up to 10).
+3. You will be prompted to enter the starting page number for scraping (up to 10).
 Follow the instructions on the terminal.
-3. The script will start scraping quotes and author information from the specified page onwards.
+4. The script will start scraping quotes and author information from the specified page onwards.
 The extracted data will be stored in two JSON files: `quotes.json` and `authors.json`.

 **Baseloader**
 	Run the `baseloader.py` script to load the data from `quotes.json` and `authors.json` into the MongoDB Atlas database: